-If any of these changes effect your current position, it might be time to get yourself a good accountant in belfast, who can advise on how this budget can effect you tax planning.
+If any of these changes effect your current position, it might be time to get yourself a good accountant, who can advise on how this budget can effect you tax planning.

 The Chancellor while present The Budget 2016, acknowledged some macroeconomic statistics.
 The global economic environment is a grim picture and the overall growth projection for the UK was lowered to 2 percent from the earlier 2.4 percent.
 The fiscal situation is about to improve with an expected £10 billion in surplus by 2019-20.
 Plans are on to further save around £3.5 billion by 2019-20.
 Though inflation remains under the target 2% , The Bank of England did sound a caution against an emerging economic storm.